FelixSchladt/OxideWM/docs/source/02_project_procedure/025_testing.rst

 Manual tests are used to cover all other areas ignored by the previous testing methods.

 | Manually tested features are:
+| - installation of the windowmanager
 | - running the fully installed version of the project as a real windowmanager
 | - keyboard inputs
 | - mouse inputs
+| - autostarting applications
 | - interaction with ``dmenu``

 In addition, this type of test is used to narrow down issues after they